detectiveframework/detective/README.md

 * Make more sense as ProjectManager/BA/Testers able to write story or case by theirselves
 * Armed to simplify the integration, user acceptance and pressure test
 * Armed to run the tests in development / test / live environment with 24*7
-* Building parallel support
+* Built in parallel support (Both in local and spark cluster)
+* Support datatables and built in parallel on it
-* Real-time reporting so that you know your web site is servicing what they should service
+* Real-time reporting so that you know your web site is servicing what they should always do
 * History comparison between your old (pressure) and new testers
 * Able to wrapper into your junit (or *unit) test